A unique, grain-free twist on the traditional Tabbouleh. Kale takes the place of bulgar wheat with the addition of hemp seeds.

 - 2 cloves of garlic, minced

-- 1 tsp. black pepper, ground (to taste)
+- 1 teaspoon black pepper, ground (to taste)

 - In a large mixing bowl, combine the chopped kale, lemon juice, olive oil, and sea salt.

-- Taking your hands, knead and “massage” the kale (see the Stripped and Massaged Kale Salad recipe), until the kale becomes softened and reduces in volume.
+- Taking your hands, knead and “massage” the kale (see the Massaged Kale Salad recipe), until the kale becomes softened and reduces in volume.

 - Take the remaining ingredients and add into the large mixing bowl full of massaged kale.